drasi-project/docs/docs/content/administrator/platform-deployment/from-source/_index.md

 ./local-build-images.sh
 ```

+> Note:  If you are running a local cluster with `Kind`, you also need to run `load-images-to-kind.sh` to load the built images into your Kind cluster.

 ### Build and deploy the control plane

 To build and install the Drasi Kubernetes Operator, from the `/src/platform/kubernetes-operator` folder, execute the following: